johnsosoka/jscom-blog/website/_posts/blog/2025-11-29-masking-pii-from-llms-langchain-middleware.md

 ## The Solution

 The solution to our problem is to implement our own custom middleware and leverage the `modify_model_request` method.
 When our middleware is attached, we will have access to the inference request _prior_ to being sent to a remote LLM provider.
 This level of access gives us the ability to:
-1. Identify sensitive data (In our code example phone numbers, ssn, e-mail)
+1. Identify sensitive data (In our code example phone numbers, SSN, email)
 2. Generate an ID & map it to the PII in a singleton (for access throughout the application in other services)
 3. Modify the LLM request & replace the PII with the ID (Masking sensitive data from a 3rd party)
 4. Post Inference return the PII in place of the generated ID and reply to the user.